 Kate represents the thousands of Vermont children who struggle with hunger.
-This year, the Vermont Foodbank will provide 8 million pounds of food to as many as 86,000 Vermonters, 34% of whom are children under the age of 18.
-According to USDA, 1 in 5 Vermont children are hungry.
+This year, the Vermont Foodbank will provide 10 million pounds of food to 153,000 Vermonters, 22% of whom are children under the age of 18 - that's nearly 34,000 children.

 The Vermont Foodbank has a number of programs focused on ensuring every Vermont child has enough food to eat.

 - The BackPack Program provides bags of kid-friendly, nutritious food to children when other resources, like school breakfast and lunch, are not available, such as weekends and school vacations.

 - The Summer Food Service Program provides wholesome breakfasts and lunches to children in low-income communities five days per week during the summer.
 The Vermont Foodbank secures funding so the sites can provide educational and recreational activities in a safe, fun and welcoming environment.

 1 in 4 children like Kate will receive food from the Vermont Foodbank.
 Your donation of $1 can provide 3 meals to Vermont children in need.
 Please give to the Vermont Foodbank today.